Table of Contents_

 Auto Mode allows Dyson to detect your air quality and adjust accordingly.

 Custom Mode lets you select a custom fan speed and airflow direction.

 Night Mode is a sleep timer that will shut it off when you want.

 The Dyson may be the one for you if you truly want the best performance.
 Dyson also has a larger variety of models which will ensure that you get the right size for your room and the right power for your situation.
-Get one that that is specialized for your needs, like a top pick air purifier for mold.
+Get one that is specialized for your needs, like a top-pick air purifier for mold.
 Or odor air purifiers if smells like smoke are bothering you.

 In conjunction with these air scrubbers, always remember to use your vacuum cleaner regularly to get even more dander, pet hair, pollen, and other contaminants out of your living space.
 The best air purifier for mold in homes is also a great way to keep mold away and protect your home.